Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-• “I have only one issue and that is the saving mechanic, saving should be both at the ash altars and also per region, otherwise the game is too repetitive when losing (makes it more tedious than fun).”
+• “The saving mechanic is problematic; saving should be at both ash altars and per region, otherwise the game becomes too repetitive and tedious when losing.”

 Skip Game Offers